svilag/hugo-site/content/post/Application-Design.md

 #### Personas

-The information gained from my interviews was helpful, and enabled me to formalate some user personas of people who may use the application.
+The information gained from my interviews was helpful, and enabled me to formulate some user personas of people who may use the application.
 Knowing a bit about the other solutions available on the market was also helpful in conceptualizing this user base.
-These personas, while fictional scenarios, center the design problem around the thing that matters most in desigm: the people using the tools.
+These personas, while fictional scenarios, center the design problem around the thing that matters most in design: the people using the tools.

 ![Persona](/static/img/jeremy.png)
 ![Persona](/static/img/ana.png)